jpedro/jpedro.github.io/dispatch.md

 ```

-It will try to find `cmd.$1` from declared functions.
-The longest one
+It will try to find `cmd.${@// /.}` from declared functions.
+The
-that matches the arguments you pass.
-It starts with all the arguments
+longest one that matches the arguments you pass.
+It starts with all
-and removes one by one until it finds a function that can be run.
+the arguments and removes one by one until it finds a function that
+can be run.

-Poor man's dispatcher or lazy solution?
+Poor man's function router dispatcher or lazy solution?
 Both.
+Always
-Always both!
+both!

-It "supports" nested command by taking replacing any spaces with a
+It "supports" nested command by replacing any spaces with a period `.`
-dot `.` and check if that function is available.
+and check if that function is available.

-For example, if your main script is called `please`, `please help me
+For example, if your main script is called `please`,
-now` will start by loooking for a function called `cmd.help.me.now`.
-If
+`please help me now` will start by loooking for a function called
-that doesn't exist, it will look for one called `cmd.help.me`.
-That one
+`cmd.help.me.now`.
+If that doesn't exist, it will look for one called
-also doesn't exist, so it tries next `cmd.help` which is declared.
-Then
+`cmd.help.me`.
+That one also doesn't exist, so it tries next `cmd.help`
-it will send `me now` as the arguments to it.
+which is declared.
+Then it will send `me now` as the arguments to it.

 In case `cmd.help` doesn't exist, it calls the function name inside the
 `fallback` variable.